sdkbox-doc/en/src/leadbolt/v3-js/api-reference.md

 sdkbox.PluginLeadBolt.setAgeRange(range);
 sdkbox.PluginLeadBolt.setGender(gender);
 ```
 >You can increase your App’s performance by optionally including the additional information above.
 This allows selected premium advertisers to display their Ads to your users.
 To pass this additional information, use the following methods BEFORE calling loadModuleToCache.

-Allowed values:
+>Allowed values:

-- for age range are: "13-17", "18-25", "26-35", "36-45", "46+"
+>- for age range are: "13-17", "18-25", "26-35", "36-45", "46+"

-- for gender are: "Male", "Female"
+>- for gender are: "Male", "Female"

 ### Listeners